-Payment of Council Tax must be made by the dates shown on the demand notice.
+Council Tax payments must be made by the dates shown on the demand notice.
 If you fall into arrears with one or more of the instalments you will be sent a reminder to bring the payments up to date within 7 days.

 If you fail to pay the amount asked for on the reminder you will be sent a notice to pay the full amount that remains outstanding for the year.

 Further non-payment may result in an application being made to the Sheriff Court for a Summary Warrant, resulting in an additional surcharge of 10% being added onto the outstanding balance.
-The debt may then be passed to the Sheriff Officers for collection.
+The debt may then be passed to the Sheriff Officers for collection, which may also incur additional fees.

-Married couples, or couples living together as husband and wife, are jointly and severally liable to pay the bill.
+Couples living together are jointly and severally liable to pay the bill.
 This also applies to joint owners and tenants.

 Further information on the Council's Debt Recovery and Write-off Policy can be found in the Related Downloads section of this page.